 How does the virus spread?

 The virus spreads through droplets that are formed when infected people cough, sneeze or talk as these droplets can get transmitted into the mouths or noses of other people around.
-In rare cases, the virus can also be transferred through touch, when a person’s skin comes in contact with the flu virus and then it spreads through their own mouth, eyes or nose.
+In rare cases, the virus transfers through touch, when a person’s skin comes in contact with the flu virus.
+It then spreads to their mouth, eyes or nose.

-Influenza can spread right from day 1 after it enters a body and this means that you can pass on the infection to someone else even before you know that you are infected.
+Influenza can spread right from day one.
+This means that you can pass on the infection to someone else even before you know that you are infected.